open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 	(refer to the commit message guidelines below).

 4.  `git push -u origin <name_of_your_new_branch>` to save your changes and push them to your GitHub (for any further commit on the same branch after the first one, you can just use `git push`).

-NOTE: In case you have come up with the wrong edit and if you'd like to revert it back to the previous version of the file follow this        [link](https://githowto.com/undoing_local_changes).
-This is applicable only before committing the change.

 ### Commit Message Style Guide